UBC-MDS/DSCI-524-Group-9-Spotify-Assistant/README.md

 # spotify_assistant

-A package that makes spotify users' lives easier!
+A Python package that enriches spotify users' music experience by allowing them to explore their listening trends via REST APIs implemented for Spotify developers.

 ## Authors
 - Caroline Tang